Lohagad: Geography and Climate

 Lohagad is part of the Western Ghats.
 It rises to an elevation of 1033 m above sea level, and is located to the southwest of the larger Visapur fort.
 The range divides the basins of the Indrayani river and Pavana lake.
 Lohagad overlooks the Pavana reservoir, located to the south of the mountain.
 The hill extends to the northwest to a fortified spur, called Vinchukada (Scorpion's tail) because of its resembling shape.
 The four large gates of Lohagad are still in good condition and reasonably intact.

 During the monsoon, the top of the fort is covered with mist and clouds and becomes particularly wet with growing moss.
 The roads and trails leading to the hill are quite slippery at this time of the year and precautions are necessary to be taken while venturing the routes.

 Accessibility

 Lohagad fort can be accessed by various modes of travel.
-The nearest airport is the Pune International Airport.
-The proposed Navi Mumbai International Airport will serve as the nearest airport in the coming future.
+The nearest airport is the new Navi Mumbai International Airport.

 The nearest train station is Malavli, which can be accessed by suburban trains between Lonavala and Pune.
 The nearest major train station is Lonavala, on the Mumbai-Pune railway line.
 Lohagad is connected by the Mumbai-Pune Highway and can also be accessed from Paud via Kolvan and Dudhiware Khind for all vehicles.

 People can also hike all the way to the fort.
-Bhaja Caves is on the way to Lohagad if a small diversion is taken.
-This walk is a particular favorite of trekkers, especially in the monsoon season.
-It is a simple, very scenic and pleasant trek and the distance from Malavli and Lohagad can be covered in around two hours.
-A tar road exists all the way to the top from Malavli station and one can hire a tempo or cab to the top.
-The best season to visit the fort is in the monsoons.
+Bhaja Caves is also on the way to Lohagad.

 A variety of birds and insects can also be spotted in these hills.